 Healthcare professionals must wear gloves in any scenario where pathogens could pass between themselves and their patients.
 Certain clinical scenarios require aseptic conditions and the use of sterile gloves.
 If your facility uses gloves in an aseptic environment for invasive medical procedures or any situation that demands sterility, choose sterile gloves.

-In other medical uses, it’s safe to use FDA-approved examination gloves or sterile surgical gloves.
+In other medical uses, it’s safe to use approved examination gloves or sterile surgical gloves.
 Whether either type of glove is safe for a particular medical procedure comes down to your facility’s policies and the costs.
 Facilities usually save the more expensive sterile gloves for when they are medically necessary.

 It’s crucial to accurately estimate the supply of sterile gloves needed.
 Many surgeons double-glove during operations, using two different-colored sterile gloves.
 This practice protects the inner glove from damage and lets healthcare professionals know if they become compromised during the procedure.
 If your healthcare professionals use a double-gloving technique, make sure your sterile glove purchases reflect this.